Motivate students to show what they know using these informational writing prompts for 5th grade.

 2. Explain the life cycle of a butterfly.

 3. Think about your favorite author.
 Give examples of recurring themes in his/her books.

 5. What causes someone to catch a cold?

 6. Describe the Sahara Desert.

-7. Write a city guide that informs tourists about all the hotspots in town.
+7. Write a city guide that informs tourists about all the local hotspots.

-8. Talk about a day in the life of a principal (or other occupation).
+8. Talk about a day in the life of a principal.